ReGO: Reference-Guided Outpainting for Scenery Image: Experiment

 \yx{ \textbf{SGIO~\cite{wang}} is the first attempt for the sketch-guided outpainting.
 The ACS module is also employed after each decoding layer for texture compensating, and the style ranking loss is added to the generator loss with weight 0.5 to ensure the style consistency.}

-To make a fair comparison, the loss functions, the hyperparameters and the training details all follow the same settings of their original papers.
-The sketch augmentation strategy~\cite{wang} is also employed for all methods to enhance the free-form outpainting.
 For our study, the style ranking loss is equipped to the generator loss, and the weights of style ranking loss in multiple layers are all set as 0.2, \ie, $w_d=0.2$.
 During the training stage, five neighbors are employed in our baseline methods, and the impact of neighbor number will be discussed in the following experiment.
 At the testing stage, only the most similar neighbor is used to synthesize the outpainting.
+Besides outpainting models, we also include three state-of-the-art inpainting models for comparison, \ie \textbf{DeepFillv2}~\cite{Yu0}, \textbf{CoModGAN}~\cite{comodgan}, and \textbf{LaMa}~\cite{lama}.
+For LaMa and CoModGAN, we mask the right half images and introduce the sketch as an additional channel to train the network, while DeepFillV2 is a sketch-guided inpainting model, and it's trained by only restoring the right half image.
+To make a fair comparison, the loss functions, the hyperparameters and the training details all follow the same settings of their original papers.
+The sketch augmentation strategy~\cite{wang} is also employed for all methods to enhance the free-form outpainting.